-This unit introduces students to interdisciplinary perspectives in the study of childhood

-- a.
-Child in History and Society - b.
-Sociology of Childhood
+This unit introduces students to interdisciplinary perspectives in the study of childhood a.
+Child in History and Society

 Unit II.
 Childhood: Cultural Contexts

 This unit explores the cultural contexts of Childhood in terms of socialization, peer cultures, consumption and Media.